YunoHost/doc/backup.md

 ### From the command line

 You can create a new backup archive with the command line.
-Here are a few simple example of commands and their corresponding behavior :
+Here are a few simple example of commands and their corresponding behavior:

-- Backing up everything (all system parts and apps) :
+- Backing up everything (all system parts and apps):

   ```bash
   yunohost backup create